-If it’s a driver related issue, then the problem most of the times appears after installing a Windows update, or after updating the drivers manually.
+If the error is a driver-related issue, then the problem most of the time appears after installing a Windows update, or after updating the drivers manually.
+Luckily this is easy to fix.

-In this article we are going to fix the bsod Kernel Security Check Failure error ones and for all.
+In this article, we are going to fix the bsod Kernel Security Check Failure error once and for all.
 Most people are still able to start Windows normally, if you can’t even start Windows, then skip to this part first.

 Fix Kernel Security Check Failure Windows 10